harrikrishna/SpeakerActive/Readme.md

 ## Installation

-I haven’t got a paid Apple developer account so haven’t been able to notarise the app - you may have to click through warning messages on both the download and installation.
+I haven’t got a paid Apple developer account so haven’t been able to sign/notarise the app - you may have to click through warning messages on both the download and installation.
 If you haven’t installed an app from an unauthorised developer before please see the accompanying Installation doc (it’s really easy).

 ![Screenshot 2](https://i.imgur.com/QrSH6zY.png)